Arunabh-Sen/streamerzzz-saas/README.md

 ## About Streamerzzz
 Streamerzzz is a SaaS platform designed to help streamers optimize their streams, track real-time analytics, and engage their audience.
 It supports Twitch, YouTube, and Facebook Gaming, providing all the essential tools in one place.

-## Features
-- **Real-Time Stream Analytics** – Monitor audience engagement and performance.
-- **Automated Stream Management** – Set up alerts, schedules, and workflows.
-- **Audience Engagement Tools** – Custom alerts, chat overlays, and giveaways.
-- **Multi-Platform Support** – Integrate seamlessly with Twitch, YouTube, and Facebook.
-- **Monetization Features** – Enable subscriptions, donations, and sponsorships.
-- **4K Ultra HD Streaming** – Professional-grade streaming for top-tier users.

-## How It Works
-1. **Set Up Your Streaming Environment** – Connect your accounts easily.
-2. **Engage with Your Audience** – Use interactive tools to build engagement.
-3. **Track & Analyze Performance** – Access real-time analytics and insights.
-4. **Optimize Your Stream Settings** – Improve quality and efficiency.
-5. **Monetize Your Streams** – Unlock revenue opportunities.
-6. **Automate Your Workflows** – Streamline alerts, scheduling, and promotions.

 ## Tech Stack
 - **Frontend:** React, Tailwind CSS, Framer Motion
 - **Backend:** Adding Soon!